 Keep adding layers of gauze or cloth if the blood soaks through, but don’t remove the original dressing as this can disturb any clotting.

 Continue to apply pressure until the bleeding has stopped, usually within five to ten minutes.
 Bandage your dog’s foot or cover it with other soft material and tie it firmly so that the gauze remains secure until you get to your vets.

 If the object that injured your dog’s paw is deep, leave it alone.
 Apply pressure around the object but avoid pushing the item deeper.

-Like paws, dog’s legs are a common site of injury.
+Like paws, a dog’s legs are a common site of injury.
 Just as with damage on a dog’s foot, it’s essential to examine the wound and remove any foreign material if it’s visible.

 If the site of injury appears to be near a vein or artery and you are unsure how deeply embedded the object is into your dog’s leg, do not remove it.

 If blood soaks through the material, do not remove it.
-Clotting is essential to minimise bleeding and taking away an existing cover may disturb any clots and open the would again.
+Clotting is essential to minimise bleeding, and taking away an existing cover may disturb any clots and open the would again.
 Instead, add another towel on top and continue to apply pressure.